scalameta/mdoc/website/blog/2018-12-30-introduction.md

   program semantics.
 - for hot performance, mdoc takes 2.4 seconds while tut takes between 21 and 28 seconds.
-Under `--watch` mode, mdoc reuses the same compiler instance between runs it possible for the JVM to optimize the code.
+Under `--watch` mode, mdoc reuses the same compiler instance between runs allowing the JVM to warm up.
 I suspect tut can enjoy similar speedups by introducing a `--watch` mode.
-- mdoc reports compile errors in 0.8 seconds with exact line and column positions of the original markdown document, while tut reports compile errors in 22 seconds with accurate but not exact line numbers.
-The big difference likely comes from the fact that the REPL needs to compile + classload all leading statements in the document to reach the compile error while mdoc has no bytecode to classload when the document contains a compile error.
+- mdoc reports compile errors for invalid documents in 0.8 seconds while it takes 22 seconds for the REPL.
+The reason for this difference is likely the fact that the REPL compiles and evaluates each leading statement in the document to reach the compile error (which appeared late in the document) while mdoc typechecks the entire document before evaluating the expressions.

 ## Conclusion

-In this post, we learned the difference between REPL semantics used by tut and program semantics used by mdoc.
-Program semantics enable mdoc to process markdown documents up to 2x faster under cold compilation, and 10x faster when combined with `--watch` mode under hot compilation.
+In this post, we looked into the difference between REPL semantics used by tut and program semantics used by mdoc.
+Program semantics enable mdoc to process valid markdown documents up to 2x faster under cold compilation, and report compile errors for invalid documents up to 27x faster when combined with `--watch` mode under hot compilation.

-To report clear error messages, mdoc uses edit-distance to align tokens in the original markdown source with tokens in the instrumented program.
-This technique enables mdoc to generate instrumented code while reporting positions in the original markdown source.
+To report clear error messages, mdoc uses edit distance to align tokens in the original markdown source with tokens in the instrumented program.
+This technique enables mdoc to generate instrumented source code while reporting positions in the original markdown source.

 Migrating from REPL semantics to program semantics requires manual effort.
-If you have a lot of documentation and want a tighter edit/preview feedback loop, the migration might be worth your effort.
+If you write a lot of documentation and want a tight edit/preview feedback loop, the migration might be worth your effort.

 Several projects already use mdoc: mdoc itself (this website),